mrisher/smtp-sts/spec.md

 This document defines a mechanism for recipient domains to publish policies
 specifying:

+   * MTA that handles emails for the recipient domain
    * whether MTAs sending mail to this domain can expect TLS support
    * how MTAs can validate the TLS server certificate presented during mail delivery